eboody/sqlx_seed_script/README.md

 ## Usage
 Ensure you have a `.env` file in your project root with a `DATABASE_URL` variable.
 This should be a connection string for your PostgreSQL database.

-Add this repository as a binary in your `Cargo.toml` file under [dependencies] section.

 Navigate to the `/src/bin` directory and run the script using cargo:

 ```sh